Data Privacy Teardown: Kim Kardashian's Billion Dollar DTC Brand Skims

 Enzuzo is the all-in-one privacy platform for Shopify, helping eCommerce merchants create a trusted and transparent privacy experience from day one.

 Not sure how to bring data privacy excellence to your Shopify store?
 We’ll help you find your way there.
-Take a look at our eCommerce privacy checklist to pick up new knowledge about exactly how to offer a better-than-most experience for your customers.

 You don’t need to have a lawyer on speed dial like Skims to have a world-class data privacy experience.
 All you need is an understanding of what matters most to your customers, and the right tools to help you turn your approach into a reality.